 - There are more teaching strategies and methods used to reach all students.

-- Stimulating questions, and inquiry-based learning opportunities offered more often, yielding more student critical thinking, discovery and learning.
+- Stimulating questions and inquiry-based learning opportunities are offered more often, yielding more student critical thinking, discovery, and learning.

 - When one teacher is out, and there is a substitute teacher, the remaining teacher provides consistency and continuous learning.

 - There are more problem-solving ideas because there are two teacher perspectives to support the students’ problem-solving growth.

 - There is a shared responsibility for student learning - all students are “our students.”

 - No student “falls through the cracks” because teachers can attend to the students and their needs daily.

 In what ways do the teachers benefit from a two-teacher model?